 Jesus, the Man Who Appreciated Color

 Not only did Jesus create color but He gave up His heavenly position to be born as a baby.
 That means He cried when He was hungry or needed changing.
 He played with toys as he grew, He had to learn to walk, and yes, He probably had a favorite food, toy, and color when the children around him asked.
 He might have had a favorite number.
 Preferences are a human characteristic after all.
+He was born in Bethlehem and grew up in Nazareth – roaming the area with friends and taking in the surrounding nature.

 Consider the lilies of the field, how they grow: they neither toil nor spin, yet I tell you, even Solomon in all his glory was not arrayed like one of these.Matthew 6:28-29 ESV